deatrich/linux-home-server/linux-server.md

 (also known as **Jammy Jellyfish**).
 It was first released in April 2022.

 I also opt to use an installation image which uses the [MATE desktop system](https://mate-desktop.org/).
-At the bottom of the mentioned website is a note about why it is called MATE (pronounced mat-ay).
+At the bottom of that linked website is a note about why it is called MATE (pronounced mat-ay).
 The MATE window manager is intuitive, efficient, skinny, dependable and popular.
 It is widely available on most flavours of Linux.